Who we are

 What we build

 Nichols Brothers specializes in versatility.
-We build an astonishing variety of vessel.
-And we lead in adopting innovative marine technology to serve our customers' needs.
+We build an astonishing variety of vessels.
+We lead in adopting innovative marine technology to serve our customers' needs.

 We build monohulls and catamarans in steel and aluminum.
 We have built ferries designed to cross rivers at 3 knots, and a Navy transport capable of more than 50 knots.
 We have built boats with Z-drives, Voith Schneider propellers, and working paddlewheels.
 We have even built one sailboat an extraordinarily large and impressive one.